benjann/dstat/README.md

 Main changes:

+    12dec2022 (version 1.4.0)
+    - dstat pw did not work with vce() set to bootstrap, jackknife, or svy; this is fixed
+    - the returned information on sample and population size included observations that were excluded from estimation due to missing values if vce(svy) with replication-based variance estimation was specified; this is fixed
+    - the secondary variable (-by-) can now be string for inequality decomposition measures as well as for cohend, mindex, uc[l|r], cramersv, and dissim

     05dec2022 (version 1.3.9)
     - statistic -sdlog- added
     - new methods in citype() for proportions: agresti, exact, jeffreys, wilson